-For families who live up many flights of stairs, escaping a fire (when you are instructed not to use the elevator) in a hurry is somewhat challenging, so it’s best all around if you can put it out instead.
-Basically your fire prevention kit should include a fire blanket to throw on small fires, a fire extinguisher to spray on large fires and you should install a smoke and carbon monoxide detector, to alert you to fires you haven’t seen.
-If you live in a first or second floor property, you may want to consider purchasing a portable fire escape ladder, which can be hung from a window or balcony in the event of a fire.
+For families who live up many flights of stairs, escaping a fire (when you are instructed not to use the elevator) is somewhat challenging, so it’s best all around if you can put it out instead.
+Basically your fire prevention kit should include a fire blanket to throw on small fires and a fire extinguisher to spray on large fires.
+You should install a smoke and carbon monoxide detector, to alert you to fires you haven’t seen.
+If you live in a first- or second-floor property, you may want to consider purchasing a portable fire escape ladder, which can be hung from a window or balcony in the event of a fire.
 Even if you have your home kitted out with all of these items, it’s worth talking to your children (if they are old enough to understand) and your helper about what they should and should not do in such an emergency.

 What’s on the market?